 - An individual designated by a patient or legal guardian, or

-- An appropriate individual approved by the Bureau upon sufficient showing that no parent or legal guardian is appropriate or available.
+- The Bureau approves an appropriate individual upon a sufficient showing that no parent or legal guardian is appropriate or available.

 Caregivers must be on the telemedicine consultation with the patient.
-There is also a caregiver form which must be filled out and notarized.
+There is also a caregiver form that must be filled out and notarized.
 It is then submitted alongside the patient’s application form.
-A patient can have 2 caregivers.
+A patient can have two caregivers.

 Caregivers must be 21 years old.
-Caregivers must not have been convicted a drug felonies within the past 5 years.
+Caregivers must not have been convicted of drug felonies within the past five years.

 Can a Qualifying Patient Grow Cannabis in West Virginia?

 No, cultivating cannabis is illegal in West Virginia, even for medical patients.

 Are my Details Kept Confidential When I Apply for a Medical Marijuana Card?